 Additional provisions of and/or derogations from these General Terms and Conditions should not be to the Consumer’s detriment and must be put in writing or recorded in such a way that the Consumer can store them in an accessible manner on a long-term data carrier.

 Article 20 – Amendments to the General Terms and Conditions of Stichting Webshop Keurmerk

 1. These General Terms and Conditions will not be changed other than in consultation with the Consumentenbond (Consumers’ Association).

 2. Amendments to these Terms and Conditions are valid only after being published in the appropriate way, provided that in case of appropriate amendments, the provision that is most favourable for the Consumer shall prevail during the validity of an offer.
 Address Stichting Webshop Keurmerk: Willemsparkweg 193, 1071 HA Amsterdam.
-12 Appendix I: Standard form for withdrawal Standard Form for Withdrawal (Complete this form and return it only when you want to revoke the agreement) – To: [Entrepreneur’s name] [Entrepreneur’s geographic address] [Entrepreneur’s fax number, if available] [Entrepreneur’s email address or electronic address] – I/We hereby inform you that I/we wish to revoke our agreement on the sale of the following products: [specification of the product]* the delivery of the following digital content [specification of the digital content]* the performance of the following service [specification of the service]* – Ordered on*/received on* 2023* – [Consumer’s name] – [Consumer’s address] – [Consumer’s signature] (only when this form is submitted on paper) *) Delete and/or complete where appropriate.
+12 Appendix I: Standard form for withdrawal Standard Form for Withdrawal (Complete this form and return it only when you want to revoke the agreement) – To: [Entrepreneur’s name] [Entrepreneur’s geographic address] [Entrepreneur’s fax number, if available] [Entrepreneur’s email address or electronic address] – I/We hereby inform you that I/we wish to revoke our agreement on the sale of the following products: [specification of the product]* the delivery of the following digital content [specification of the digital content]* the performance of the following service [specification of the service]* – Ordered on*/received on* [date of ordering the services or receiving products]* – [Consumer’s name] – [Consumer’s address] – [Consumer’s signature] (only when this form is submitted on paper) *) Delete and/or complete where appropriate.

 © 2023 Zenvol Europe